 This lemon coconut ice cream makes four!
 The ice cream base is made with coconut milk so it’s 100% dairy-free.
 Coconut milk doesn’t impart much of a coconutty flavor, so all this coconut goodness comes from the toasted coconut flakes.
 Toasting them brings out their delicious flavor even more, and I chopped them smaller before adding to the ice cream to ensure they’re present in every bite.
 The same goes for the macadamia nuts – toasting them and chopping them small.
 I had extra chopped nuts because I toasted up a big batch at once, so I reserved them for sprinkling over top for serving.
 I would have done that with the toasted coconut, but I’m powerless against toasted coconut flakes.
 Those may or may not have been eaten straight-up. 😉

 The lemon flavor is the shining ⭐️ here, coming from a half-cup of freshly-squeezed lemon juice and a few lemons worth of zest.
-I’m a fan of pretty much all citrus desserts (hello, lemon cookies!), but there’s something special about the combination of tart and creamy in a frozen dessert.
+I’m a fan of pretty much all citrus desserts (hello, lemon white chocolate macadamia nut cookies!), but there’s something special about the combination of tart and creamy in a frozen dessert.
 So refreshing!

-This recipe does make use of an ice cream maker (I have this one <–affiliate link), but I do have plans to make it without using one and see how it goes.
+This recipe does make use of an ice cream maker, but I do have plans to make it without using one and see how it goes.
 I will say that though that I actually do use my ice cream maker a decent amount, which is a lot more to be said than some other speciality kitchen tools that have a knack for tucking themselves into far corners of the kitchen and collecting dust.
 Plus with how pricey a lot of dairy-free ice cream varieties tend to be, I love that I can experiment with my own flavors at home!

 Lemon Coconut Ice Cream with Toasted Macadamia Nuts (Dairy-Free)